In Washington, growing chorus calls for Iraq's Maliki to go

 U.S. officials, speaking on condition of anonymity, said Iraq's request for air support included drone strikes and increased surveillance by U.S. drones, which have been flying over Iraq for some time.

+Recent assertions by U.S. officials that any U.S. military role would be targeted and selective suggest that if Obama gives the go-ahead for strikes, it might involve limited attacks with unmanned drones like those used in Pakistan and Yemen.

-(Additional reporting by Mark Hosenball, Susan Cornwell, Phil Stewart, Emily Stephenson, Roberta Rampton, Jeff Mason, Mark Felsenthal; Writing by Matt Spetalnick; Editing by G Crosse and Will Dunham)
+(Additional reporting by David Alexander, Mark Hosenball, Susan Cornwell, Phil Stewart, Emily Stephenson, Roberta Rampton, Jeff Mason, Mark Felsenthal; Writing by Matt Spetalnick; Editing by G Crosse, Will Dunham and Peter Cooney)